 Surrounded by a series of mountain ranges, modern Athens sprawls for miles, but the historic center is compact and perfect for exploring in a single day.

-Start by seeing the Changing of the Presidential Guard at the Tomb of the Unknown Soldier outside the Houses of Parliament on Syntagma Square.
+Start by seeing the Changing of the Presidential Guard at the Tomb of the Unknown Soldier outside the Houses of Parliament on Syntagma Square in one of the best neighborhoods in Athens.
 The high-kicking march of the Evzones in their traditional costume complete with pom-pommed slippers provides a great photo opportunity.

 Walk west down high-end Ermou Street from Syntagma Square.
 It’s ideal for people-watching and is home to the best shopping in Athens.
 There are a number of coffee shops here if you wish to stop off for strong, molasses-like Greek coffee or a cooling iced frappé and take in well-heeled Athenian life.